apibrew/apibrew/website/content/docs/general.md

 ### Overview

-Extensions is one of the main features of Data Handler.
+Extensions is one of the main features of API Brew.
 Extensions is for extending capabilities of Data handler.
 So you can define custom resources and you can define how it will work.

 Extensions can be developed technically in any language which supports grpc protocol.
 But currently we have built in